ergonode/docs/docs/cookbook/domain/add_domain_event.md

-# How add domain event to aggregate root
+# How to add domain event to aggregate root
 ## Creating event
 If we want to enhance the aggregate with, a new business logic you have to handle it by adding a new domain event.
 Each domain event must implement ```Ergonode\EventSourcing\Infrastructure\DomainEventInterface``` interface.